Cap-go/capacitor-updater/README.md

 Update Ionic Capacitor apps without App/Play Store review (Code-push / hot-code updates).

 You have 3 ways possible :
-- Use [capgo.app](https://capgo.app) a full featured auto update system in 5 min Setup, to manage version, update, revert and see stats.
+- Use [capgo.app](https://capgo.app) a full featured auto-update system in 5 min Setup, to manage version, update, revert and see stats.
-- Use your own server update with auto update system
+- Use your own server update with auto-update system
 - Use manual methods to zip, upload, download, from JS to do it when you want.